Asclepias pumila

 grows on dry sites on the plains and lower foothills.
 Plants are usually less

-whorled.
+whorled though they are alternate.
 Leafy stems have a bottle brush appearance.
 Flowers are white or pink

 and are in umbels at the tip of the stem.
 Fruits are held upright and are 1.5